wahlelis/Semesterproject_FS23_CMA/Readme.md

 -   How can we detect moutainbikers, meaning all bikers riding downhill using gravity offroad?

--   Can we differenciate between different types of mountainbikers?
-Meaning downhill oriented mountainbiking vs. enduro or even cross-country mountainbiking.
+-   How can we tell mountainbike trajectories from other movement data? (detect movement patterns of mountain bikes)

 -   How do sinuosity and turning angle influence the speed of bikers?

+-   Can we detect a similar connection between sinuosity and speed in bike trajectories in urban areas?
+Or in other words: how mucht do stops and red lights slow us down?

+-   Can the speed be linked to the steepness/narrowness of the curves encountered on the trail?

 ## Results / products

 <!-- What do you expect, anticipate? -->

-We expect to...
+We expect to find multiple sets of mountain biking patterns which could also be used for further evaluation.

-We expect that the turning angle generally decreases the speed of the bikers.
+Furthermore, we expect that the turning angle generally decreases the speed of the bikers.
+The amount of curves (sinuosity) in a mountain bike descent decreases the average speed of the trajectory.
+We expect that the same happens to cycling movement data in urban areas, probably even more so due to red lights and crossroads.

 ## Data